Grievance Policy and Procedure

 Formal Procedure for Resolving Grievances – Academic

-A grievance is initiated by completing and filing a Student Complaint and Grievance Form available on the program’s website or by writing a letter that includes a detailed description of the grievance, the parties involved, the attempts to resolve the grievance informally, and the remedies sought.
-A formal grievance must be submitted to the Academic Dean, in writing on the Student Complaint and Grievance Form (available on the RDCG website).
+A grievance is initiated by completing and filing a Student Complaint and Grievance Form or by writing a letter that includes a detailed description of the grievance, the parties involved, the attempts to resolve the grievance informally, and the remedies sought.
+A formal grievance must be submitted to the Academic Dean, in writing on the Student Complaint and Grievance Form.
 The grievance needs to state the nature and time of the offending action(s) and the person(s) involved in the action or failure to act.
 If the grievance involves the Academic Dean, the grievance must be addressed to the Provost.
 If the matter involves the Provost, the grievance must be brought to the attention of the Special Hearing Committee of the RDGC Board.

 The person receiving the formal written grievance will review it and within 30 days gather information from the grievance parties, keeping a record and/or summary of this information.
 He or she will recommend a solution to the grievance based on mutual agreement.
 If a mutual agreement cannot be reached, a resolution will be determined and the grievant will be notified of the resolution in writing.
 Copies of all records will be sent to and maintained by the Academic Affairs Office.